akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

 **To copy a question group within a survey:**

 Click the copy button next to the group name.
 Paste Group Here buttons will appear in all of the available places to paste a copy of the question group.
-Click the Paste Group Here button where you'd like to position the question group copy, and it will copy to that location along with all the question within it.
+Click the Paste Group Here button where you'd like to position the question group copy, and it will copy and paste to that location along with all the question within it.

  .. figure:: img/2-surveys_copyquestiongroup_button.png
    :width: 600 px